PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 #### Methods Associated with Distributed-Memory Parallelism

-The most common method to implement distrubted-memory parallelism is **MPI**.
+The most common method to implement distributed-memory parallelism is **MPI**.
+MPI is an Application Programming Interface (API) that stands for Message-Passing Interface, and can be used in Fortran, C, and C++/

 For those working with machine learning, you may also consider Spark/Hadoop, Dask, and General Multiprocessing.